Special Hardship Licence

 You must apply for a special hardship licence within 21 days of the commencement of your suspension.
 In conjunction with your application, you will require affidavits from yourself and your employer.

-The special hardship licence process can be broken down into four steps.
+The special hardship licence process can be broken down into 4 steps.

 These steps include: